Natalicio Talavera (poet)

-Natalicio Talavera (1839–1867) was a Paraguayan poet and journalist.
-Talavera became known as one of the first post-independence Paraguayan poets.
-He died of disease while serving in the Paraguayan War, which he covered extensively.
+Natalicio Talavera (8 September 1839 – 11 October 1867) was a Paraguayan poet and journalist widely regarded as one of the first major poets of post-independence Paraguay.
+He died of disease while serving during the Paraguayan War, which he covered extensively as a journalist.

 Biography

 Talavera was born in Villarrica, Paraguay on 8 September 1839.
 Born into a wealth family, he was educated in Villarrica and later in Asunción.
-During the 1850s, he became a member of the "Aurora" movement (often described as a group or school), a collection of young Paraguayan philosophers and authors.
+During the 1850s, he became a member of the "Aurora" movement (often described as a group or school), a circle of young Paraguayan philosophers and writers.

 Following the outbreak of the Paraguayan War in 1865, Talavera enlisted in the Paraguayan Army.
-While serving in the army, he wrote reports of the war that came to be read by both sides of the conflict.
-In 1867, he started publishing an army newspaper, El Cabichuí, catering to the Paraguayan army, hoping to raise morale.
-However, while encamped with the army near Humaitá, Talavera contracted cholera and his health went into decline.
-He finished his last missive on 28 September before dying on 11 October 1867.
+While serving, he wrote reports on the war that came to be read by both sides of the conflict.
+In 1867, he begat publishing an army newspaper, El Cabichuí, aimed at the Paraguayan forces, in an effort to boost morale.
+However, while encamped near Humaitá, Talavera contracted cholera and his health rapidly declined.
+He completed his last missive on 28 September and died on 11 October 1867.

 Legacy

-Talavera's work is considered part of the Latin American romanticist movement, and he is noted in some sources as the main poet of Paraguayan Romanticism.
-He was posthumously awarded the National Order of Merit, and 11 October was declared Day of the Paraguayan Poet by the Paraguayan government in 1972.
+Talavera's work is considered part of the Latin American Romantic movement, and he is identified in some sources as the leading poet of Paraguayan Romanticism.
+He was posthumously awarded the National Order of Merit, and in 1972 the Paraguayan government declared 11 October the Day of the Paraguayan Poet.

-The town of Natalicio Talavera, founded in 1918, is named after him.
+The town of Natalicio Talavera, founded in 1918, is named in his honor.